-Store your firewood under cover to keep it dry.
-Even for short-term storage, keep wood a safe distance from the heater and keep it clear of the areas around the heater used for refueling and ash removal.
+Both wood and coal should be stored under cover to maintain dryness.
+Even for short-term storage, keep wood and coal a safe distance from the heater and keep it out of the areas around heater used for refueling and ash removal.